Indomatie Goordial-John

 Indomatie Goordial-John (née Goordial; born 9 August 1985) is a Guyanese former cricketer who played as a right-arm off break bowler.
 She appeared in one Test match and ten One Day Internationals for the West Indies between 2003 and 2005.
-In 2010, she appeared in 5 Twenty20 matches for the United States against Canada.
+In 2010, she appeared in five Twenty20 matches for the United States against Canada.
+Despite ICC regulations prohibiting players from representing more than two national teams, she was selected in Canada's squad for the 2025 Women's T20 World Cup Americas Qualifier and played in all six of Canada's games.
 She played domestic cricket for Guyana.